IsroilovA/expense-tracker-nodejs/README.md

 ## About the app

-Expense tracker is a simple web appliction for writing down your expenses and incomes to improve the financial literacy
+The Expense Tracker is a straightforward web application designed to help users monitor their financial activities by conveniently tracking expenses and incomes.
+It aims to enhance financial literacy by providing a user-friendly platform for managing personal finances.

 ## How to run app lically

 ### Presequisites

 Ensure you have the following installed:
-- Node.js
+- Node.js (Visit Node.js to download and install)
-- npm
+- npm (Comes with Node.js installation)

 ### Step by Step Instructions (Use Terminal)